 Last Updated on

 “Dashing through the snow…” WAIT!
 There might not be snow to dash through in Orlando, Florida during the winter holidays, but that doesn’t mean the holidays aren’t everywhere you look!
 Many of your favorite Orlando vacation spots go all out to help your family create those memories that only can come once each year.
-Here are our favorite Christmas events in Orlando.
+Here are our favorite Orlando Christmas events.
 All are sure ways to help get your family dreaming of sugarplums and singing carols like children again.
+Updated for 2019!

-We Floridians long to pretend that our climate can produce frozen ponds with perfect ice for ice skating.
-While we may not have ice made by mother nature, Florida does have ice skating.
-Thanks to the City of Winter Park, people can enjoy ice skating under the stars as well as Light Up UCF, where lights, snow, holiday music and more fill the air to set the mood for this magical tradition.
-Light Up UCF also has holiday rides, holiday movies, and more to enjoy through out the holiday season.
-The town Disney built, Celebration, hosts Florida’s premier Now Snowing event is nightly along with faux ice skating too!
+We Floridians long to pretend that our climate can produce frozen ponds, perfect for ice skating.
+While we may not have ice made by mother nature, Florida does have ice skating!
+Thanks to the city of Winter Park, people can enjoy ice skating under the stars as well as Light Up UCF.

-The Orlando Ballet will perform The Nutcracker at the Dr. Phillips Center during December.
+The Orlando Ballet will perform The Nutcracker at the Dr. Phillips Center in Downtown Orlando during December.
+There will be special family-centric performances as well.
 Watch the beautiful ballerinas dance across the stage as you listen to the classical story unfold as Tchaikovsky’s classic ballet story is played.
-It’s always a magical night for families.
-It is a holiday memory that children will never forget and parents will reminisce of their first time seeing this live performance.

 The Candlelight Processional at Disney’s Epcot is one of the most magical sounds of the season.
 Hear the beautiful story of Christmas featuring different celebrity narrators in addition to the 50-piece orchestra and mass choir.
 This is a beautiful sight to see with voices that will have you in awe.